-s an estate planning attorney, I often work with clients that have children from previous marriages.
+As an estate planning attorney, I often work with clients that have children from previous marriages.
 These blended families bring special and very important issues to the table and oftentimes present challenges to develop a proper plan.

-When we work with married couples, especially those with a blended family, it is critically important that decisions are made concerning who is going to be the Personal Representative under the Last Will and Testament, the Agent under the Power of Attorney, the Patient Advocate in the event of an incapacity as well as who will be the Trustee or administrator of the estate.
+When we work with married couples, especially those with a blended family, decisions are critically important concerning who is going to be the Personal Representative under the Last Will and Testament, the Agent under the Power of Attorney, the Patient Advocate in the event of an incapacity as well as who will be the Trustee or administrator of the estate.
 While most traditional families will provide that the spouse is the key decision maker, many times it is a different arrangement with a blended family.